 A simple example of this would be a false rumor.

 - Deep fake porn videos, when someone else’s face is “pasted” onto a porn actor’s face.

 - Deceptive sales or marketing practices; fraud.
 “Snake oil” tactics.
 E.g. Lyson can totally be used for birth control.
 This is the stuff that led to the Federal Trade Commission’s Truth in Advertising act.

 - Propaganda, like the Pear Soap’s “White Man’s Burden” advertisement.
 This is a well-known example of a combination of advertisement and propaganda for the white colonialist efforts in African nations.
 See the Pear’s Soap advertisements here.

 The harm inflicted by misinformation can be anywhere from mild to catastrophic; short-term, to long-term.

 Malinformation sounds like what it is.
 It is information that may be true or accurate and is strategically used to inflict harm on a person, group, business, or country.
-While the 2017 report classifies this as a type of information disorder and then doesn’t dive too deep into any type of analysis on this category, I interpret malinformation more so as just weaponized information.
+While the 2017 report classifies this as a type of information disorder and then doesn’t dive too deep into any type of analysis on this category, I consider malinformation more as weaponized information.

-- Leaking evidence about a political opponent’s extra-marital affairs to a media outlet
+- Leaking evidence of a political opponent’s extra-marital affairs to a media outlet

 - Disclosing the movement of military units to enemy intelligence